 The Company does not currently have the information necessary to determine a reasonable estimate of the current or deferred impacts of certain aspects of the Act including those related to executive compensation and international taxation that are not effective until the Company's fiscal year ended September 30, 2019.
 These include the potential impacts of the limitation on tax deductions for performance-based compensation of certain individuals and the so-called "Global Intangible Low-Tax Income (GILTI)" and "Foreign Derived Intangible Income (FDII)" per the Act.
 Because of the complexity of the new GILTI tax rules, the Company continues to evaluate this provision of the Act and the application of ASC 740.
 Under GAAP, the Company is permitted to make an accounting policy election of either (1) treating taxes due on future U.S. inclusions in taxable income related to GILTI as a current-period expense when incurred (the "period cost method") or (2) factoring such amounts into a company's measurement of its deferred taxes (the "deferred method").
 The Company's selection of an accounting policy with respect to the new GILTI tax rules will depend, in part, on analyzing its global income to determine whether it expects to have future U.S. inclusions in taxable income related to GILTI and, if so, what the impact is expected to be.
-Because whether the Company expects to have future U.S. inclusions in taxable income related to GILTI depends on not only its current structure and estimated future results of global operations but also its intent and ability to modify its structure and/or its business, the Company is not yet able to reasonably estimate the effect of this provision of the Tax Act.
-Therefore, in accordance with SAB 118, the Company has not adjusted its current or deferred taxes for the tax effects of FDII or the limitation on tax deductions for performance-based compensation in the current period.
-Estimates of these amounts will be recorded in the first reporting period in which a reasonable estimate can be
+Because whether the Company expects to have future U.S. inclusions in taxable income related to GILTI depends on not only its current sentated future results of global operations but also its intent and ability to modify its structure and/or its business, the Company is not yet able to reasonably estimate the effect of this provision of the Act.
+Therefore, in accordance with SAB 118, the Company has not made any adjustments related to potential GILTI tax in its financial statements and has not made a policy election decision regarding whether to record deferred taxes on GILTI.
+Similarly, in accordance with SAB 118, the Company has not adjusted its current or deferred taxes for the tax effec

 Scotts Miracle-Gro or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction and various state, local and foreign jurisdictions.
 Subject to the following exceptions, the Company is no longer subject to examination by these tax authorities for fiscal years prior to 2014.
 The Company is currently under examination by certain U.S. state and local tax authorities.
 The tax periods under examination are limited to fiscal years 2011 through 2016.
+During the second quarter of fiscal 2018, an IRS audit covering fiscal years 2011 through 2013 was effectively settled with no material impact to the consolidated financial statements.
 In addition to the aforementioned audits, certain other tax deficiency notices and refund claims for previous years remain unresolved.